graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The main function for producing an IPU system hardware configuration is called
-``tensorflow.contrib.ipu.create_ipu_config``.
-It provides several options for
+``create_ipu_config``.
+It provides several options for controlling the logging
-controlling the logging and tracing of Poplar compilations.
+and tracing of Poplar compilations.

 ``profiling``
 _____________